-Advanced Preparation: Gather student workbooks; Find out from colleagues whether & when there will be a game or performance during camp that they can watch.
+3) Find out from colleagues whether & when there will be a game or performance during camp that they can watch.

 - 1. Tell students they will be writing a sports or arts column for their newsletter. - 2.
 Introduce the vocabulary words.
-Discuss moments when they've been or played on a team and how it feels to win, to lose, when someone else makes a mistake, when one makes a mistake, how to handle all of the feelings that - 3.
-Discuss how adjectives (descriptive words) can be used to - make the article interesting (an exciting game, the flexible dancer, etc.) - tell us about the audience's reaction (the crowd was wild, the joyous applause) - show us how the athletes/performers felt (we can only imagine how devastated she felt when she missed the goal)
+Make sure to emphasize how these concepts apply to all we do.
+Discuss moments when they've been or played on a team or performed and how it feels to make mistakes, when someone else makes a mistake & how to handle all of the feelings that come up. - 3.
+Discuss how adjectives (descriptive words) can be used to ~make the article interesting (an exciting game, the flexible dancer, etc.) "tell us about the audience's reaction (the crowd was wild, the joyous applause) - 4.
+Play the Latin Jazz performance.
+Ask: How did this make you feel?
+What instruments were played?
+Have you ever seen maracas played this way? - 5.
+Making their answers into sentences, model writing a short review with them.

-4. Tell students that they must watch a game performance and answer the questions in their workbook before the next session.
+6. Tell students that they must watch a game or performance and answer the questions in their workbook before the next session.

-Assessment: Formative: Circulate while students work to correct misunderstandings.
-Summative: Instruct students to do Exit tickets.
+Formative Assessment:: Circulate while students work to correct misunderstandings.